doublesecretagency/craft-googlemaps/docs/models/address-model.md

 _int_ - Zoom level of the map as shown in the control panel.

+---
+---

 ## Public Methods

 ### `getElement()`

-Get the corrosponding element which contains this Address.
-It's possible that no element ID exists (for example, if the Address is created manually, instead of using data in the database).
+Get the corresponding **element** which contains this Address.
+It's possible that no element ID exists (for example, if the Address Model was created manually, instead of using data from the database).

+---
+---

 ### `getField()`

-Get the corrosponding field which contains this Address.
-It's possible that no field ID exists (for example, if the Address is created manually, instead of using data in the database).
+Get the corresponding **field** which contains this Address.
+It's possible that no field ID exists (for example, if the Address Model was created manually, instead of using data from the database).

+---
+---

 ### `getDistance(coords = false, units = 'miles')`

-The distance between this address and your proximity search target.
+The distance between this address, and your proximity search target.
 Will be returned in whatever unit of measurement (miles or kilometers) was specified in the proximity search parameters.

-::: warning PROXIMITY SEARCH ONLY
+:::warning Proximity Search Only
 This value will only be available if the address was returned as part of a [proximity search](/proximity-search/).
 Otherwise, the value for `distance` will be null.
 :::